jrishabh731/SetuSplitwiseLLD/README.md

 Select userIDLender, userIDBorrower, Sum(amount) From Overview where userIDBorrower='a' and userIDLender='b';;
 4. All above queries can be also filtered on groupID.

+Pending:
+1. Settling amount

+Testing Scenarios Done:
+1. Create and Get users
+2. Create and Get Groups
+3. Create an expense with equal share
+4. Create an expense with exact share
+5. Validate transactions created after adding expense
+6. Fetch transactions for an user across all groups
+7. Get overview for a user.

+Further Improvements:
+1. Adding Pydantic and all validations to avoid duplicate, missing, inconsistent data.

 Project Structure:
 ```
 ├── database